 Aspect Owner - Dan Ferris - Head of Campus Services DFerris@cardiffmet.ac.uk

 Cardiff Metropolitan is one of the leading sustainable travel organisations in Wales.
 Having a history of focusing on sustainable travel for its students, staff and visitors to ensure that the University reduces its impact on the environment, contributes to the positive health and well-being of staff and students and is a responsible member of the local community.

 The core objective of the Travel Plan since 2007 has been to reduce the single occupancy car journeys to Campus and the dependency of vehicles to support its activity.

-Current initiatives - Review of pool cars - consideration of hybrid / electric vehicles; Introduction of on line booking and payment for Met-Rider; further cycle provision and bi-ennial staff and student Travel Survey Nov 2016.
+Current initiatives - Review of pool cars - consideration of hybrid / electric vehicles; Introduction of on line booking and payment for Met-Rider; Next Bike promotion at each Campus; further cycle provision and bi-ennial staff and student Travel Survey.

-A new group, Sustainable Transport Planning Group, with representatives from Schools, Units and Students, will be considering Sustainable Transport for the University, and this will include reviewing Car Parking Facilities and restrictions and the Travel Plan, first meeting due June 2016.
+A new group, Sustainable Transport Planning Group, with representatives from Schools, Units and Students, is considering Sustainable Transport for the University, including reviewing of Car Parking Facilities and restrictions and the Travel Plan.

 Emissions & Effluents

 The University has identified Environmental Aspects; Emissions to Atmosphere; Gaseous Effluents; Effluents and Sewage and Legionella.